Finschia/ostracon/CONTRIBUTING.md

 Checker](https://apalache.informal.systems/) and [tendermint-rs testgen util](https://github.com/informalsystems/tendermint-rs/tree/master/testgen).

-Now, I know there's a lot to take in.
-If you want to learn more, check out [ this video](https://www.youtube.com/watch?v=aveoIMphzW8) by Andrey Kupriyanov & Igor Konnov.

 At the moment, we have model-based tests for the light client, located in the `./light/mbt` directory.